‘Terrifying’: Riders get stuck on NC rollercoaster for nearly 45 minutes - NewsBreak

 As the amusement park thrills turned to chills, Allen said, “I personally watched my tears fall from the sky.
 It was terrifying.”

 Allen described the ordeal, saying, “We go to the very top where they’re backing you up, and he was doing a countdown.
-He goes, ‘We’re sorry, we’re having some technical difficulties,’ and we thought he was joking because of the surprise element or something.”Ride adjustments made it unsafe before teen’s deadly fall in Florida, report says
+He goes, ‘We’re sorry, we’re having some technical difficulties,’ and we thought he was joking because of the surprise element or something.”19-year-old killed after walking into I-64 traffic near Newport News

 Allen said the minutes of being stuck felt like hours.